ietf-wg-cellar/matroska-specification/notes.md

 The `DefaultDecodedFieldDuration Element` can signal to the displaying application how often fields of a video sequence will be available for displaying.
 It can be used for both interlaced and progressive content.

-If the video sequence is signaled as interlaced, then the period between two successive fields at the output of the decoding process equals `DefaultDecodedFieldDuration`.
+If the video sequence is signaled as interlaced (#flaginterlaced-element), then `DefaultDecodedFieldDuration` equals the period between two successive fields at the output of the decoding process.

-For video sequences signaled as progressive, it is twice the value of `DefaultDecodedFieldDuration`.
+For video sequences signaled as progressive, `DefaultDecodedFieldDuration` is half of the period between two successive frames at the output of the decoding process.

 These values are valid at the end of the decoding process before post-processing (such as deinterlacing or inverse telecine) is applied.